Luos-io/Documentation/src/pages/low/hardware_topics/electronic-design.md

 A Luos-friendly electronic board must contain *at least* the following elements:
  - **1** <a href="https://en.wikipedia.org/wiki/Microcontroller" target="_blank">**MCU**</a> (microcontroller unit): It hosts, as a node, the Luos firmware along with the different <span class="cust_tooltip">containers<span class="cust_tooltiptext">{{container_def}}</span></span> (drivers and apps).
  - **At least 2 connectors**: They allow to link boards together into a Luos network as a daisy-chain.
-Througt PTP pin, nodes knows if there is another node connect on connector. this is use when you want to make a topology detection of your system
+Through PTP pins, nodes know if there is another node connected to the connector.
+This is used when the user wants to make a topology detection of the system.

 ## One-wire reference design